nichoth/hyperdb/README.md

 that occured between `checkout` and `head`.
 When multiple feeds conflict for the value of a key at a point in time, `value` will have multiple entries.

+#### `var stream = db.createHistoryStream()

+Returns a readable stream of node objects covering all historic values since the beginning of time.

 #### `var stream = db.replicate([options])`

 Create a replication stream.
 Options include: